Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

 To this end, I downloaded the songs in the weekly [Billboard Hot 100](https://en.wikipedia.org/wiki/Billboard_Hot_100) from the start of 1962 until the start of 1970 ([code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/chart_scrape.py)).
 That's the active period of the Beatles, roughly speaking, spanning 417 weeks and a total of 5681 unique songs in the charts.
 (Side note: this means that, each week, ~86% of the songs on the Billboard Hot 100 were actually repeats from previous weeks).

-I then gathered the lyrics of 5184 of those songs ([code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/chart_lyrics_scrape.py), [more code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/google_lyrics_scrape.py), [even more code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/general_lyrics_scrape.py)).
-That's 91.3% of the songs.
+I then gathered the lyrics of 5184 (91.3%) of those songs ([code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/chart_lyrics_scrape.py), [more code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/google_lyrics_scrape.py), [even more code](https://github.com/Kevinpgalligan/BeatlesAndYou/blob/master/general_lyrics_scrape.py)).
 The remainder were written by the Beatles, instrumental, or obscure enough that the lyrics were difficult to track down on the internet.
 Special mention goes to the song [Wipeout](https://www.youtube.com/watch?v=p13yZAjhU0M), by The Surfaris, which I almost removed from the dataset when I mistook its single line for a copyright notice: "Ah ha ha ha ha ha ha ha ha ha ha ha, wipe out".

 Analysis of the lyrics reveals that Lennon-McCartney were not at all exceptional in their love of the second person perspective: **27%** of the songs contain "you" in the first line, while **88%** contain it somewhere in the lyrics.